-A Washington DC Non-Compete Agreement prevents an employee from working for a competitor or rival to an employer during or after leaving a job.
+A Washington DC Non-Compete Agreement is used to prevent an employee from working for a competitor or rival to an employer during or after leaving a job.

 They are allowed, subject to certain restrictions in the Non-Compete Clarification Amendment Act of 2022.
 This act applies to any non-compete agreements entered into on or after October 1, 2022.
 It replaces a nearly complete ban on non-compete agreements previously enacted.
 Any new non-compete agreements executed in the District of Columbia must comply with the act.

-Non-compete agreements executed and in compliance with the terms of the 2022 Act can be enforced.
+Non-compete agreements executed and in compliance with the terms of the 2022 Act can be enforced as per DC Act 24-552.
 With a few exceptions, non-compete agreements can only be required from “highly compensated” employees making over $150,000 annually.
-In addition, the employee must either spend more than 50% of his work time in Washington DC, or be expected to pay more than 50% if employment hasn’t yet commenced.
+In addition, the employee must either spend more than 50% of his work time in Washington DC or be expected to pay more than 50% if employment hasn’t yet commenced.

 Even employees covered by the act have protection under its terms.
 There are strict time limits for the duration of any non-compete agreement.